Sorry, you need to enable JavaScript to visit this website.

 There are groups of young people who have it harder than others to get a job.Young people with disabilities generally have a more vulnerable position in the labour market than those without disabilities.
 The same goes for those lacking upper secondary education or being born outside of Europe.
 Therefore, the Public Employment Service emphasises the importance of targeted efforts that are adapted to the individual's needs.
 The key is t to prioritize cooperation and early individual and qualitative support.
 Here, the 90-day guarantee for young people is an important tool for keeping unemployed young people active (Arbetsförmedlingen 2021).

 Sweden has one of the lowest NEET rates in the EU.
-In 2021, the share was 6% in the age group 15 to 24, compared to the average for all EU countries of 13.1% (Eurostat).
+In 2023, the share was 5.7% in the age group 15 to 29, compared to the average for all EU countries of 11.2% (Eurostat).
 The government’s approach to labour market policy is however that measures should target those whose need is the greatest.

 Flexicurity measures focusing on young people

-The Swedish National Reform Programme 2016, aimed at improving the conditions for full employment and inclusive sustainable growth up to 2020, states that a number of agreements have been established to boost youth employment in recent years.
+The Swedish National Reform Programme 2016, aimed at improving the conditions for full employment and inclusive sustainable growth up to 2020, stated that a number of agreements have been established to boost youth employment in recent years.
 Some agreements involve the government while others are between the social partners.
 In these cases the government supports its partners through different support structures.

-Examples of agreements include:
+Examples of agreements included the following:

 Vocational introduction agreements